 Another less expensive option is to pitch your tent at Smalleys Beach and visit the kangaroos at sunrise from here.
-It is a private little campsite belonging to the National Parks about 5 km away The camp has picnic tables at each site, drinking water and flushing eco-toilets, and some sites have ocean views.
+It is a private little campsite belonging to the National Parks about 5 km away.
+The camp has picnic tables at each site, drinking water and flushing eco-toilets, and some sites have ocean views.
 It is about $5.75 per person per night.

 About 50 metres before the resort there is a little park.
-We notice some travellers sleep here in their vehicles beside the road the night before they see the kangaroos.
+We noticed travellers sleep here in their vehicles beside the road the night before they see the kangaroos.
 However, no camping is allowed in the park itself.
 From here you can walk down the beach and then turn right to see the kangaroos.

-Read more of our Australia Travel Stories
+Read More of our Australia Travel Blogs

 Loggerhead Turtles: Their Incredible First Journey at Cape Hillsborough